RickHoreman/ATP/README.md

 The arguments you pass after the file name should match the number of arguments your main function expects.

+*Note: The main function should be called sadge (all lower case) followed by any of the supported honorifics, although it doesn't matter which.
+There may only be one function called sadge (even if you use a different honorific, this _will_ mess with the interpreter).

-After the arguments you can pass any number of flags prefixed by a __single__ `-` (this means all the flags must be attached).
+After the arguments you can pass any number of flags prefixed by a __single__ `-` (this means all the flags must be attached, no white spaces!).

 The following are all current flags and their functionality:

-- D, will print "Running lexer.", "Running parser." and "Running code." debug messages, allowing you to see at which stage the interpreter may be failing.
+- `D`, will print "Running lexer.", "Running parser." and "Running code." debug messages, allowing you to see at which stage the interpreter may be failing.
-- T, will print how long each of the steps (lexing, parsing and running) took, as well as the total run time.
+- `T`, will print how long each of the steps (lexing, parsing and running) took, as well as the total run time.
-- L, will print the token list output by the lexer.
+- `L`, will print the token list output by the lexer.
-- P, will print the list of ASTs output by the parser.
+- `P`, will print the list of ASTs output by the parser.
-- I, will __actually run the interpreter__.
+- `I`, will __actually run the interpreter__.
 (In future there will also be a compiler, which will be called through the same python file but with the `C` flag)

-The main function should be called sadge (all lower case) followed by any of the supported honorifics, although it doesn't matter which.
-There may only be one function called sadge (even if you use a different honorific, this _will_ mess the interpreter).

 You can use any of the following file extensions for your Sadge code files:
 - .sadge